US officials warn of climate risk as Trump dismisses it

 "I believe that there's a change in weather, and I think it changes both ways," Trump said in an interview on "Good Morning Britain" that aired on Wednesday.
 "Don't forget it used to be called global warming.
 That wasn't working.
 Then it was called climate change.
 Now it's actually called extreme weather, because with extreme weather, you can't miss."

-That contrasted with the view of Rod Schoonover, a senior analyst focusing on global issues at the State Department.
+"As a result, the Arctic is emerging as a new domain of strategic competition," Kiemel said.
+"Russia, China and others are dramatically increasing their activities and investments in the region."

-"We expect that climate change will affect U.S. national security interests through multiple concurrent and compounded ways," Schoonover said. "...These include economic damage, threats to human health, energy security and food security."
+Secretary of State Mike Pompeo made a similar point last month in a speech in Finland, but cast the warming sea as an economic opportunity for the West.
+"Steady reductions in sea ice are opening new naval passageways and new opportunities for trade, potentially slashing the time it takes for ships to travel between Asia and the West by 20 days," Pompeo said.

-Jeff Ringhausen, senior naval intelligence manager for Russia and Eurasia at the Office of Naval Intelligence, was more cautious in his assessment, but still conceded a potential threat to U.S. allies posed by a changing Arctic environment.
+Jeff Ringhausen, senior naval intelligence manager for Russia and Eurasia at the Office of Naval Intelligence, was more cautious in his assessment Wednesday, but still conceded a potential threat to U.S. allies posed by a changing Arctic environment.

 He said Russia was working to modernize infrastructure on its northern coast and on some of its Arctic islands, with the goal of establishing itself as an economic force.
 Though Moscow believes there's substantial economic potential in the Arctic, U.S. officials aren't so confident, Ringhausen said.